NORTHERN SECWEPEMC CULTURAL SOCIETY

 The story so far:

-From early 2004 until May 2013, the five Northern Shuswap Indian Bands from Canim Lake, Canoe Creek, Soda Creek and Williams Lake and the Esketemc First Nation, worked in cooperation with the 100 Mile House & District Historical Society towards the goal of building a First Nations museum and cultural centre on a parcel of land owned by the Historical Society at the 108 Mile Lake.
-In May 2013 it became clear that it would be impossible to reach an agreement on the terms of a lease, and the five Bands – incorporated in July 2006 as the Northern Secwepemc Cultural Society – have since developed plans to build on an adjacent two-acre site that they had been assembling for related purposes.
+From early 2004 until May 2013, the five Northern Shuswap Indian Bands from Canim Lake, Canoe Creek, Soda Creek and Williams Lake and the Esketemc First Nation, worked in close cooperation with the 100 Mile House & District Historical Society towards the goal of building a First Nations museum and cultural centre on a parcel of land owned by the Historical Society at the 108 Mile Lake.
+In May 2013 it became clear that it would be impossible to reach an agreement on the terms of a lease, and the five Bands—incorporated in July 2006 as the Northern Secwepemc Cultural Society—subsequently developed plans to build on an adjacent two-acre site that they had been assembling for related purposes.

-A topographic survey of the new parcel has now been completed, and on December 12, 2013 the Vancouver firm of McFarland Marceau Architects Ltd. submitted its final report containing a schematic design and detailed construction budget which, together with a recently completed business plan, will permit major decisions to be made in the near future about moving forward with financing and construction of the project.
+A topographic survey of the new parcel was then completed, and on December 12, 2013 the Vancouver firm of McFarland Marceau Architects Ltd. submitted its report containing a schematic design and provisional construction budget.
+In June 2014 a detailed business plan was finalized, and in April 2016 McFarland Marceau Architects Ltd. produced a Design Development Report that was approved by the Society, and laid the foundation for the next phase of their work, namely the Construction Documentation and final cost estimate that will permit major decisions to be made about moving forward with financing and construction of the project.

-The business plan forecasts an annual operating deficit for the proposed centre, and at the end of 2014 two of the five member Bands have already approved a request for a 5-year commitment to shoulder their shares of the deficit.
-The other three Bands plan to consider our request early in 2015.
+Not surprisingly, the business plan forecasts an annual operating deficit for the proposed centre, and by early 2015 four of the five member Bands had already approved a request for a 5-year commitment to shoulder their shares of the deficit.
+The Society hopes to commence negotiations with its fifth member Band during 2017.

 The path ahead:

-We are hopeful that the Northern Development Initiative Trust which has supported our project since 2005, will provide the initial $250,000 of what is estimated to be a $3.3 million overall budget.
-The formal application for that grant will be made in late 2015, and the earlier part of that year will be devoted to acquiring the balance from other sources.
+We remain hopeful that the Northern Development Initiative Trust which has supported our project since 2005, will provide the initial $250,000 of what is estimated to be a $3.3 million overall budget.
+The formal application for that grant will have to await the successful conclusion of our efforts to secure the operational subsidy commitments referred to above.

-If we succeed with both fundraising efforts, we expect to be "shovel-ready" to proceed by the end of 2015, thus making it feasible for construction to begin in early 2016 and to be completed in time to open the new facility in May 2017.
+If we succeed with all our fundraising efforts, we expect to be "shovel-ready" to proceed by the end of 2018, thus making it feasible for construction to begin in early 2019 and to be completed in time to open the new facility in May 2020.